-If you want to download a freeware graphics program that can reduce your file size a little and do a few other things, but still isn't all that great (it's free, after all), try downloading XNView.
+If you want to download a freeware graphics program that can reduce your file size a little and do a few other things, but still isn't all that great (it's free, after all), do a search on the keywords "freeware graphics program."
+One I've used is XNView.

-My favorite graphics program is Adobe Photoshop, but possibly CorelDRAW works just as well, as might other programs with which I'm unfamiliar.
+Adobe Photoshop is great, but expensive.
 One feature I really like about Photoshop is its "Save for web" button.
 This special "save file" option is configured so that it automatically removes information not absolutely needed for a picture of the size and sharpness appropriate for computer screens.
 If you take an image that has been saved with this option and try to make a glossy print from it, it'll be fuzzy and not pretty at all but, on the computer screen, it can look great.

 After you have an image in a file of a decent size, all the rest is easy.
 You just need to know how to use your graphic program.
 However, good programs are so powerful and flexible that it can take a while to learn them.
 Certainly you should take your program's "tour" or use its "tutorial."